-Use of cell phones is prohibited during class time.
+Use of cell phones is prohibited during class and lab time.
 Students using phones during class will lose his/her attendance points for the day and will have his/her phone confiscated or be asked to leave class.
+Students using phones for unapproved purposes during lab will be asked to leave lab and will earn a grade of zero on material for that lab period.